Kofi Kingston: Return to the tag team division (2019–2023)

 As a part of the 2021 Draft, Kingston and Woods were drafted to the SmackDown brand.
 In October, Kingston entered the King of the Ring tournament, where he lost to Jinder Mahal in the first round.
 Woods, however, went on to win the King of the Ring tournament.
 Woods, in turn, changed his ring name to "King Woods", and he knighted Kingston as "Sir Kofi Kingston", the Hand of the King.
 Kingston and Woods then reignited their feud with The Usos, but would be defeated to them at WWE Day 1 and then again in a Street Fight on following SmackDown.
 In following weeks, Big E would rejoin The New Day as they would start a new feud with Sheamus and Ridge Holland, but during a match Big E encountered a neck injury.
 Kingston and Woods eventually challenged Sheamus and Ridge Holland for a tag team match at WrestleMania 38 in a losing effort.
 They would then start a feud with returning Viking Raiders, who would brutally attack them.
 They would be unsuccessful in defeating Viking Raiders several times.
 They would then once again start a brief feud with The Usos as they wanted to defend their record of longest-reigning tag team champions, however, they were unsuccessful.
 They would make a surprise appearance on NXT in December challenging for NXT tag team championship.
 New Day would win the match and the titles, giving them the Tag Team Triple Crown (Raw, SmackDown, and NXT Tag Team Championships), and making Kingston the first wrestler to have won both WWE's traditional Triple Crown and Tag Team Triple Crown.
 In the process, Kingston is the only person to have won the original World, Raw, SmackDown, and NXT Tag Team Championships.
 At NXT Vengeance Day, Kingston and Woods lost the titles to Gallus (Mark Coffey and Wolfgang) in a Fatal four-way tag team match ending their reign in 56 days.
+As part of the 2023 WWE Draft, Kingston, along with teammate Woods, was drafted to the Raw brand.